Stephen Manley Preaching Schedule

 After 41 years in itinerant evangelism, the Manleys felt a clear call from God to come off the road for the purpose of starting the Cross Style School of Practical Ministry.
 The basis for this school required a church body to partner in the lives of the students and in the ministry training.
 In September 2009, twenty-two years after the dream began, Cross Style Church of the Nazarene was established in Lebanon, Tennessee with Stephen as the lead pastor.

-Over the last two years, Cross Style Church has aggressively ministered within the community.
+Over the last several years, Cross Style Church has aggressively ministered within the community.
 Whereas some churches are inward focused, Stephen has wanted from the beginning for the pastoral staff, the congregation, and ministry students to be outward focused.
 The church now runs an emergency-housing program for the homeless and needy, provides food boxes and serves a daily free hot buffet dinner to the community.
-Cross Style is invested in nursing homes, the community little league, the local Kiwanis Club, and has recently started a transformation program (The Lazarus Project) for those with addictions and people coming out of prison or jail.
+Cross Style is invested in nursing homes, the community little league, the local Kiwanis Club, and has recently started a transformation program for those with addictions and people coming out of prison or jail.
 The ministry opportunities have been expanding and opening up in ways that can only be ascribed to Jesus.

 As such, the Cross Style School of Practical Ministry is focused on three types of individuals: high school graduates who want to spend a summer, semester, or year grounding themselves in the Word to have a Biblical filter before entering college; individuals called to ministry and want practical ministry training; and laymen who want to take their depth and intimacy with Jesus and their Biblical understanding to another level.
 Summer internships, much like the original evangelist intern program Stephen began, are still available for those who desire to spend a summer immersing themselves in the Word of God and learning servant-hearted ministry through practical hands-on experience.

-Stephen, now 69, has joked that he has been doing things backwards.
+Stephen, now in his 70s, has joked that he has been doing things backwards.
 Often pastors retire into evangelism but he has been slowly moving out of evangelism to become a full time pastor.
 Stephen still travels in evangelism, averaging one meeting a month and several camps throughout the summer, but his focus has become the church, school, and community within Lebanon, Tennessee.
 If you were to ask him when he might consider retiring for good, he would respond with a smirk and tell you it will never happen.
 And after a lifetime of full time ministry, you might think burnout might become an issue, but long ago Stephen found the solution for burnout: getting into the Word of God.
 As he says, you never hear a pastor or leader express how exhausted he/she is, and follow that with “let me tell you of the riches I’ve been discovering in the Word, how Jesus has been transforming my life, and the intimacy I’ve been experiencing with Him.”
 Burnout is impossible when one’s life is built upon the foundation of the Word and intimacy with Jesus.

 For Stephen, his life is wrapped up in a total saturation of Jesus and the Word of God.
 Time in the Word is more than an activity or duty to schedule in his day.
 It is the delight of his heart and the focus throughout his day because it draws him deeper into intimacy with Jesus Christ.
 He wants his “moment-by-moments” saturated with the Person of Jesus and the Word.
 He longs for Jesus to ever increase and expand in and through His life.